hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 Given that a `TaskGroup` has a `Count` field, we can mentally model `Count` as a number of slots that need to be filled.
 The `existingAllocs` that are passed during instantiation are `Allocation` instances that map to these slots by `Name`.
-The `Allocation.Name` field is a rich text field that includes the `Job.Name`, `TaskGroup.Name`, and an index value(e.g `exmaple.web[0]`).
+The `Allocation.Name` field is a rich text field that includes the `Job.ID`, `TaskGroup.Name`, and an index value(e.g `exmaple.web[0]`).
 The index values are constrained from 0 to `TaskGroup.Count` - 1.
 This specially formatted `Name` is the unique identifier for each slot.